ajdruff/mod-wp/README.md

 Installation profiles are contained in the `profiles` directory and contain settings, plugins, and themes that are common across similar sites.
 For example, if you have a client that likes a common set of plugins for all their sites, you can create a profile that can be used again and again for that client, ensuring consistency across installations.

-An installation profile is configured by editing the $site['profile'] setting contained in the `site-config.php` file or as selected from the `[profile]` dropdown in the web interface.
+An installation profile is configured by editing the $config['profile'] setting contained in the `site-config.php` file or as selected from the `[profile]` dropdown in the web interface.

 To create a new profile, copy the `profiles/default` directory and rename it to the name of your profile.
-Change the `$site['profile']` setting to the name of the directory.
+Change the `$config['profile']` setting to the name of the directory.
 Edit the `profiles/profile-name/profile-config` file as needed to fit your installation requirements, and add any custom themes or plugins to the either the `themes` or `plugins` subdirectory.

 >* Refresh the Web Interface page after each edit of  `site-config.php` or `profile-config.php` .
 * For boolean values, use true or false, without quotes. ( Mod WP treats the following values as true or false:  '1','0','on','off','true','false','yes' or 'no'.
 1 and 0 without quotes are treated as numbers not as true or false).